sparshsah/foggy-demo/demo/finance/perfat/sharpes.md

 ## Renaissance Medallion

 * Strategy: God only knows.
+Probably some midpoint of Sharpe/capacity between stat arb and algo market-making.
 * 1978 (inception) - present: forty-two gazillion.
 * Caveat: They keep this for themselves and give crap to clients.
 Ref 2020 performance divergence between their stuff and clients' stuff.